 The Yoruba believe that a person is born with a purpose, anyone hearing Floxy Bee sing knows that her purpose was to make music.

 At heart she is an African woman and recent years she has immeshed herself in the traditional music and culture of Nigerian.
-She developed the YeYe Asa Festival to champion the issues of (African) women.
-In her new release "Gbanga Lasata" you can sense the joy, the pain, the beauty and the struggle of African women.
+Her record "Gbanga Lasata" you can sense the joy, the pain, the beauty and the struggle of African women.

 Her Chieftaincies entitle her to perform the traditional Yoruba wedding ceremony.